-“Wine – even the cheapest and most affordable wine – have an intention, and the chemical and sensory composition of said wines should match the commercial or aesthetic intention,” he says.
+“Wine — even the cheapest and most affordable bottle — has an intention, and the chemical and sensory composition of said wine should match the commercial or aesthetic intention,” he says.

 And, even if you didn’t like an aroma the last time you got it in a wine — or you don’t think you would like a particular smell — Towler says to give it a chance.